 UW-EAU CLAIRE FOUNDATION SCHOLARSHIPS

 There are two UW-Eau Claire Foundation Scholarships specifically for returned study abroad students!
 They are the Leonard and Dorellen Haas Scholarship and the Dr. Lloyd Joyal and James Alexander Study Abroad Reentry Facilitation Scholarship.
-Deadline will be May 6, 2016.
+Applications will be available late spring semester.
 You can find details about each below:

 Leonard and Dorellen Haas Scholarship